59 Low Growing Perennial Plants For Garden Edges and Borders

 Rose Vervain is a creeping short perennial that forms large mats of dense flowers.

-The Rose Vervain doesn’t resemble the looks of a rose, but it has fragrant rose-pink-colored flowers with five petals.
-Often, Rose Vervain has hairy and small leaves with many notches around its edges.
+The rose vervain doesn’t resemble the looks of a rose, but it has fragrant rose-pink-colored flowers with five petals.
+Often, rose vervain has hairy and small leaves with many notches around its edges.

 Salvia is an herbal mint plant that blooms from summer through autumn.